Managing Obsessive Compulsive Disorder (OCD)

 In 1997, Hollywood released the box-office smash hit As Good As it Gets, a romantic comedy starring Jack Nicholson and Helen Hunt.
 Aside from winning Academy Awards, this film also did quite a good job of teaching an entire generation of movie-goers all about what OCD is and how it can affect an individual who suffers from the condition.

-However, far away from its sometimes comical portrayal on the silver screen, OCD is very a real and serious affliction that’s more common than you might think.
+However, far away from its sometimes comical portrayal on the silver screen, OCD is a very real and serious affliction that’s more common than you might think.
 More common than say, bipolar depression, as it affects one in every fifty people.
 In this article, we’re going to explore what’s happening within the minds of those who are obsessive compulsive, to bring awareness and understanding to what can be a potentially debilitating condition.

 We all sit along a continuum of traits